v-fox/live_opensuse_hsf/README.md

 — Wayland packages (because it's too raw yet)
 — many cd/dvd/bluray and whatever disk rom utilities (because spinning media must die). mkisofs, cdrecord and acetoneiso2 are included though
 — accessibility features (because i have no idea how to setup them right)
+— security hardening (because it requires strict and thorough testing in all usage scenarios which are manifold)

 Notes:
 ------